 - Trim reads.
-When enabled, reads are trimmed when a B is encountered at either end of the reads in the input file.
+When checked, reads are trimmed when a B is encountered at either end of the reads in the input file.
 This option is only available when the "Quality score" option has been set to Illumina Pipeline 1.5 to 1.7 as a B in the quality score has a special meaning as a trim clipping in this pipeline.
 This trimming is carried out whether or not you choose to discard quality scores during import.

-- Join reads from different lanes.
-When enabled, fastq files from the same sequencing run but from different lanes are imported as a single sequence list.
+When checked, fastq files from the same sequencing run but from different lanes are imported as a single sequence list.

 In the next wizard step, options are presented for how to handle the results.
 If you choose to Save the results, an option called "Create subfolders per batch unit" becomes available.
 When that option is checked, each sequence list is saved into a separate folder under the location selected to save results to.
 This can be useful for organizing subsequent analysis results and for batch processing.